 This type of hair is best left to dry naturally or with a diffuser – tousling through some Creme of Nature Argan Oil Style & Shine Foaming Mousse beforehand to accentuate the curl shape.
 Too much brushing or rough blow-drying can make Type 3 curls look ‘fluffy’ or frizzy (unless you’re straightening it with a flat iron or a blow-dry brush).

 Look for products formulated to care for curls and reduce breakage.
 Try Garnier Ultimate Blends Hair Food Coconut Shampoo to nourish and detangle curls as it cleanses, Palmer's Coconut Oil Formula Repairing Conditioner (especially if you’re 3B or 3C), while 3C types might benefit from Cantu Shea Butter Leave-in Conditioning Repair Cream.

 Type 4 – Coily

-Type 4 hair can be very fragile (rinsing and shampooing should be kept to a minimum) and it needs to be frequently moisturised with deep conditioners and hot oil treatments.
-A non-drying shampoo is a must, such as OGX Hydrate + Defrizz Kukui Oil Shampoo followed with Creme of Nature Argan Oil Intensive Hair Treatment to replenish shine.
-4B curls can be vulnerable when wet, so try a leave-in treatment after washing, such Pantene Gold Series Leave-On Detangling Milk.
+Type 4 hair can be very fragile (rinsing and shampooing should be kept to a minimum), and it needs to be frequently moisturised with deep conditioners and hot oil treatments.
+A non-drying shampoo is a must, such as OGX Hydrate + Defrizz Kukui Oil Shampoo, followed by Creme of Nature Argan Oil Intensive Hair Treatment to replenish shine.
+4B curls can be vulnerable when wet, so try a leave-in treatment after washing, such as Pantene Gold Series Leave-On Detangling Milk.

 4C types are the most prone to breakage, so you want to top up with Cantu Shea Butter Tea Tree & Jojoba Hair & Scalp Oil throughout the week, in-between washes to lock in moisture.